legendcoding/reverseclock/README.md

 Problem Statment:
 To Build a clock that goes back in time with a given parameter "DECREMENT_BY_SECS"

+Assuming the input only allows 1-99secs.

 Below running the program, we have to get into interactive shell of the image.
 1. clone the repo to your local machine